Guest Post: A Note to My Newly-Diagnosed Self

 Today, thanks to a very generous reader named Cathy Fisher, I’m able to host a guest post about being diagnosed with type 1 diabetes as an adult in the form of a letter from Cathy, to her newly-diagnosed self.

 Cathy was diagnosed November of 2003 at age 18, in her first semester of college.
 At the time, she was the first diabetic she knew.
 She has spent the 13 years since her diagnosis writing about diabetes.
-Cathy is also an entrepreneur and avid traveler living in Lisbon, Portugal, and I’m honored to share her words today.
+Cathy is also an entrepreneur and avid traveler, and I’m honored to share her words today.

 * * *